2.2.2 Spin Representations#

 • What distinguishes spin from orbital angular momentum?
 Why can spin be half-integer?

-• Derive the spinor rotation formula \(\hat{R}(\boldsymbol{n}, \theta) = \cos(\theta/2)\,I - \mathrm{i}\sin(\theta/2)\,(\boldsymbol{n}\cdot\hat{\boldsymbol{\sigma}})\).
-Show that a \(2\pi\) rotation gives \(-I\) for spin-1/2.
+• What does the spinor rotation formula \(\hat{D}^{(1/2)}(\boldsymbol{n}, \theta) = \cos(\theta/2)\,I - \mathrm{i}\sin(\theta/2)\,(\boldsymbol{n}\cdot\hat{\boldsymbol{\sigma}})\) tell us about spin-1/2?
+Why does a \(2\pi\) rotation give \(-I\)?

-• Write the \(3\times 3\) matrix representations for spin-1 operators and verify they satisfy the angular momentum commutation relations.
+• How are the \(3\times 3\) matrix representations for spin-1 operators constructed?
+Why must they satisfy the angular momentum commutation relations?

 • How does the Wigner D-matrix generalize spinor rotations to arbitrary spin-\(j\)?
+What patterns emerge as \(j\) increases?

 Lecture Notes#